slackhq/slack-api-docs/methods/groups.createChild.md

-This method takes an existing private group and performs the following steps:
+This method takes an existing private channel and performs the following steps:

- * Renames the existing group (from "example" to "example-archived").
+ * Renames the existing private channel (from "example" to "example-archived").
- * Archives the existing group.
+ * Archives the existing private channel.
- * Creates a new group with the name of the existing group.
+ * Creates a new private channel with the name of the existing private channel.
- * Adds all members of the existing group to the new group.
+ * Adds all members of the existing private channel to the new private channel.

-This is useful when inviting a new member to an existing group while hiding all previous chat history from them.
+This is useful when inviting a new member to an existing private channel while hiding all previous chat history from them.
 In this scenario you can call `groups.createChild` followed by `groups.invite`.

-The new group will have a special `parent_group` property pointing to the original archived group.
-This will only be returned for members of both groups, so will not be visible to any newly invited members.
+The new private channel will have a special `parent_group` property pointing to the original archived private channel.
+This will only be returned for members of both private channels, so will not be visible to any newly invited members.

 ## Arguments